mfrager/notary/README.md

 that the file existed previously (as long as at least one server in the chain is trusted).

 Notary tool updated for improved output and easier CLI use.
+This update makes the package more useful as a crypto notary.